Best Practice

 • Revise and edit: Review your paper for clarity, coherence, and logical flow.
 Check for grammar and spelling errors.
 Consider getting feedback from peers or instructors and make necessary revisions.

-• Proofread carefully: Proofreading is crucial to catch any remaining errors.
+• Proofread carefully: Proofreading is critical to catching any remaining errors.
 Read your paper multiple times, and consider reading it aloud to identify awkward phrasing or unclear sentences.

 • Ensure proper formatting: Follow the formatting guidelines provided by your instructor.
 This includes font type and size, margins, page numbers, and headings.